robert-cameron/jenga_bot/README.md

 **Force Sensor Integration**
 One gripper tip is equipped with a **flexible force sensor**.
-This sensor determines whether a block can be pushed **without destabilizing the tower**.
+This sensor determines whether a block can be pushed **without destabilising the tower**.

 **Servo Control**
 Servos are controlled by an **Arduino**.